One of the biggest challenges for associations running benchmarks is members’ concerns and participation...

 When it comes to drafting a benchmark model, there are many routes you can take.
 So, once you know what to benchmark, the next step is to know how to benchmark it accurately.
 After all the results matter to your members which is why it needs to be done right.

 You’ll only get the best results if the most comprehensive and thorough benchmark model is used.
 The best way to do this is to start by identifying all the sub-areas of a particular aspect that you’re benchmarking.
-For instance, if you’re benchmarking industry earning per business, you’ll need to factor in things like salaries, up sales, online sales, rent costs, etc. Each aspect can be highlight using a colored stickie.
-Use the same color stickie for each corresponding channel, segment and value proposition.
+For instance, if you’re benchmarking industry earning per business, you’ll need to factor in things like salaries, up sales, online sales, rent costs, etc. Each aspect can be highlight using a coloured stickie.
+Use the same colour stickie for each corresponding channel, segment and value proposition.

 Every stickie should be easy to understand and represent an aspect or element of the benchmark.
 Like salary, rent, membership costs, cost of acquisition, etc. Think of it as telling a story by means of stickies.